DevsHero/leptos_portfolio_admin/README.md

 * Follow the prompts to enter and confirm your desired admin password (input will be hidden).

 **2. Check `.env` File:**
-* The script will automatically create or update the `.env` file in your project root, adding or replacing the `ADMIN_PASSWORD_HASH` line with the newly generated hash.
+* The script will automatically create or update the `.env` file in your project root, adding or replacing the `ADMIN_PASSWORD_HASH_ENCODED` line with the newly generated hash.
 * You can check the `.env` file to confirm the change and ensure other variables are still present.
+ *(Note: If you're running the project via Docker, make sure to copy the .env file and include your ADMIN_PASSWORD_HASH_ENCODED value inside same docker-compose.yml)*
 ### Second Step: Select an option to run the application :
 #### Option 1: Via Local Development